What Counts As A Dental Emergency? A Complete Guide for Oakville Patients

 b.
 Complexity of the Procedure

 The cost of a dental crown can also depend on the complexity of the procedure.
-Some crowns require additional steps such as root canals, buildup procedures, or gum treatments before placement.
+Some crowns require additional steps, such as root canals, buildup procedures, or gum treatments, before placement.
 If a tooth has significant decay or damage, it may need extra preparation, increasing the overall cost.

 c.
 Dentist’s Expertise and Location

 Highly experienced dentists or specialists like prosthodontists may charge higher fees due to their expertise.
 Additionally, the cost of dental procedures varies by location.
-In a city like Oakville, where the cost of living and running a dental practice is higher, prices may be slightly more expensive than in smaller towns.
+In a city like Oakville, where the cost of living and running a dental practice is higher, prices may be slightly higher than in smaller towns.

 d.
 Preliminary Procedures